uetchy/alfred-qiita-workflow/README.md

 ### Setup personal access token

-Get [Personal Access Token](https://qiita.com/settings/tokens/new) which have the scope of _read_qiita_ and put it on:
+Get [Personal Access Token](https://qiita.com/settings/tokens/new) which have a scope for _read_qiita_ and put it on:

 ```
 qiita setup <personal access token>